WinterGate-IC/WinterGate/README.md

 ---

+## Our Simple Promise

-> *We're just trying to help people stay safe online.
-Nothing more complicated than that.*
+We are not here for spectacle or recognition.
+We are just trying to help people stay safe online.
+Nothing more complicated than that.

 **Where the shadows end, and the people stand.**